opengeospatial/e-learning/source/ogc-standards/text/overview.rst

 ========
 Audience
 --------
-Students that want to have an overview of OGC standard
+Students who want to have an overview of OGC standards

 Learning Objectives
 -------------------
 At the completion of the module students will be able to:

-- Define what is a standard
+- Define what a standard is
 - Explain the publish/find/bind pattern
 - Define the different types of standards
 - Explain the difference between an encoding standard versus an interface standard
-- Explain what is OWS Common and its importance
+- Explain what OWS Common is and its importance

 Prerequisites
 -------------